shellywanamaker/shellywanamaker.github.io/_posts/2018-01-16-2015Oysterseed-DIA-spot-check.md

+---
+layout: post
+title: Determining error rate for DIA 2015 Oysterseed
+date: '2018-01-16'
+category: 2015Oysterseed
+tags: DIA
+---

+Update on error rate peak picking - confusion as to how to categorize correct and incorrect picks by Skyline.
+Includes tips from Laura.

 I moved computers from Swan to Woodpecker.
 In order to be able to continue a project on a different computer, you need to File > Share > Complete.
 It becomes a .zip file.
 Upload to OWL.
 Open zip on new computer, and all the libraries and everything is included.

 I continued spot-checking the peaks.